b7w/limited-fm/docs/guide/user.rst

   Type show a icon of action and short name for it.
   So if in widget you can't understand what :ref:`action <user_guide_actions>` has happend, look hisory page.
   User and time columns are pretty clear.
-  Path fields are very rich for links.
-First is a path to folder or file.
+  Files field are very rich for links.
+First is a path to folder or files.
-  Click it to see the place where the action happend.
+  Click it to see the place where the action happened.
   Second is a link to dowload file or directory that mentioned in previous link.
   Also if there is a direct link you will see it.
+  Under the link can be a text with path fo folder, if it not in a root directory.